Coffee Talk (video game): Plot

-Coffee Talk is a visual novel, and as such, its gameplay primarily consists of reading dialogue.
-This dialogue is periodically broken up by a minigame in which the player brews various drinks using the ingredients in the coffee shop.
-Certain drinks give the player the option to create latte art.
-The drinks made by the player can have an effect on the events of the game's plot, and thus this minigame serves as the chief means of interaction with the game available to the player.

-The player character can access their smartphone at any time in order to view the social media profiles of the game's characters, reference a list of known drink recipes, read short fiction published in the game's fictional newspaper, and change what song is playing.

-Development
+Development and release

-Coffee Talk was developed by Toge Productions.
-According to Lasheli Dwitri, the person in charge of public relations at the indie studio, the goal with Coffee Talk was to create a medium where people can just be comfortable and feel warm, like sitting in a cozy café while sipping a cup of coffee.
+Coffee Talk was developed by Indonesian indie studio Toge Productions.
+According to Lasheli Dwitri, the person in charge of public relations at the indie studio, the goal with Coffee Talk was to create a medium where people can feel comfortable, similar to being in a cozy café with a cup of coffee.
 To create a "sense of belonging" with players from all over the world, the game features various real-life drinks, such as masala chai from India, teh tarik from Malaysia, and shai Adeni from Yemen.
 One of the reasons that Coffee Talk features a cast of fantasy creatures is to represent real-life experiences.
 Despite being fantasy characters, the studio tried to make the conflicts in the game as realistic as possible.
+Coffee Talk uses a brownish color palette to evoke a casual atmosphere.
+According to game artist Dio Mahesa, the game's art direction resembled PC-98 visual novels.
+The character designs were also inspired from 1990s anime such as Cowboy Bebop and Ghost in the Shell.
+The in-game smartphone was initially planned as a notebook that only lists character information.

-A Japanese TV show titled Midnight Diner served as the biggest influence for Coffee Talk.
-The story of Midnight Diner revolves around a chef in a restaurant that only opens at midnight and his involvement in the customers’ lives.
+Japanese television show Midnight Diner, which revolves around a restaurant chef that only opens at midnight and his involvement in the customers' lives.
+The game is set in Seattle as Starbucks first opened in the city and for its rainy atmosphere, which sets the game's mood for Fahmi.

-Mohammad Fahmi, the primary creator and developer of Coffee Talk, died in March 2022.
+The game was first conceptualized in 2017 during an annual Game Jam by Toge Productions.
+Mohammad Fahmi, the game's writer and designer, titled the game Project Green Tea Latte, which features two star-crossed lovers.
+Fahmi, the primary creator and developer of Coffee Talk, died in March 2022.

+A demo was published on Steam, Itch.io, and Game Jolt in 2018.
+In the same year, Toge Productions announced that the game would be released in 2019.
+The game was released on 29 January 2020 for Microsoft Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One.
+Toge Productions published the game on Microsoft Windows, macOS, and Nintendo Switch.
+Chorus Worldwide published the game on PlayStation 4 and Xbox One.
+Chorus Worldwide published Coffee Talk on iOS and Android on 20 March 2026 as announced on January 2026.